Office not working on Lion?

 featured picture: Office for Mac alternative icons by deleket

 Posted on January 24, 2012, in OS X Lion and tagged 2004, can't access, can't open, Excel, not running, not supported, not working, Office 2004, PowerPc, Powerpoint, Rosetta, why, won't run, Word.
 Bookmark the permalink.
-Comments Off on Office not working on Lion?.
+Leave a comment.